Be THE Voice® is a student-driven initiative

 All over the country, students missed out.

 Special rites of passage, holidays, planned social events, vacations and simple everyday interactions that they never realized meant so much.
-Students then bore witness to the deepening of the racial divide in our country following George Floyd's death and the heightened tensions and anger caused by the political battles and Presidential election in the fall.
+Students then bore witness to the deepening of the racial divide in our country during the summer and the heightened tensions and anger caused by the political battles and Presidential election in the fall.

 As a result, students of all ages are struggling to process a wide range of social and emotional issues, with many making life-altering choices to escape the pain and anxiety.
 In many cases, all it takes is one VOICE of kindness and things can change!